dreilex-dev/Guess-Go-Game-V2/README.md

 2. **Game Rules**
    - **Identity Swap:**
-     - Each player is randomly assigned another player's chat identity
+     - Each player is randomly assigned another player's identity
      - You'll be chatting as someone else, adding to the mystery!
      - Try to mimic their chat style to avoid detection